obsidianmd/obsidian-help/en/Obsidian Publish/Set up Google Analytics.md

 [Google Analytics](https://analytics.google.com) is a service that allows you to track traffic on your website.
 This page explains how to enable Google Analytics for your [[Introduction to Obsidian Publish|Obsidian Publish]] site.

+> [!important]
-> **Important:** Before you enable Google Analytics, make sure that your local laws and regulations allow you to track your visitors.
+> Before you enable Google Analytics, make sure that your local laws and regulations allow you to track your visitors.

 ## Prerequisites